DSarwade/Test-Project/User Manual.md

   2. Make sure your phone's Bluetooth and GPS are enabled.
   3. Connect your device to the boAt Smartwear app.
   4. On the app's home screen, select __Enigma x600__ and click to pair.
-  5. Once connected, receive an alert to connect with ENIGMAX500_BT; click to pair for call functionality.
+  5. Once connected, receive an alert to connect with __Enigma x600__; click to pair for call functionality.
   6. Tap 'yes' to system prompts for seamless connection and access to all __Enigma x600__ features.
   7. Turn off battery optimization.